ruddro-roy/SGP4/README.md

 # SGP4 Orbital Propagation

-Research-grade Python implementation of SGP4 orbital propagation with support for automatic differentiation.
+Python implementation of SGP4 orbital propagation with support for automatic differentiation.

 ## Overview